mmizutani/mcp-remote-deno/README.md

 This project would not be possible without these excellent open source projects:

 - [mcp-remote](https://www.npmjs.com/package/mcp-remote) - The original NPM package that this Deno wrapper is based on.
-Created by Glen Maddern (@geelen), mcp-remote pioneered the approach of connecting local stdio-based MCP clients (like Cursor, Claude Desktop, and Windsurf) to remote MCP servers over HTTP+SSE.
+Created by Glen Maddern (@geelen), mcp-remote pioneered the approach of connecting local stdio-based MCP clients (like Cursor, Cline and Claude Desktop) to remote MCP servers over HTTP+SSE.
 It handles the complex OAuth authentication flow and bidirectional proxying between different transport protocols, forming the foundational architecture that this Deno implementation builds upon.

 - [@yamanoku/baseline-mcp-server](https://jsr.io/@yamanoku/baseline-mcp-server) - Developed by Okuto Oyama (@yamanoku), this project provided inspiration for implementing an MCP server within Deno's secure runtime environment.
 Its clean architecture and approach to permission management exemplifies how to properly leverage Deno's sandbox security model while maintaining full compatibility with the MCP specification.